asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

     Initialize-ECSAgent -Cluster <cluster name> -EnableTaskIAMRole -LoggingDrivers '["json-file","awslogs"]'
     </powershell>
 ```
-**How?**

 ### Required IAM Permissions for Amazon ECS Secrets

 To use this feature, you must have the Amazon ECS task execution role and reference it in your task definition.
 This allows the container agent to pull the necessary Secrets Manager resources.
 For more information, see Amazon ECS Task Execution IAM Role.
 Important

-For tasks that use the EC2 launch type, you must use the ECS agent configuration variable ECS_ENABLE_AWSLOGS_EXECUTIONROLE_OVERRIDE=true to use this feature.
-You can add it to the ./etc/ecs/ecs.config file during container instance creation or you can add it to an existing instance and then restart the ECS agent.

 To provide access to the Secrets Manager secrets that you create, manually add the following permissions as an inline policy to the task execution role.
 For more information, see Adding and Removing IAM Policies.